aalises/music-festival-express-node-lowdb-api/README.md

 }
 ```

-*TODO:* Connect to Firebase to perform CRUD, set a data model.
+*TODO:* Use lowDB to perform CRUD, set a data model.
 Maybe add typescript integration.